Defined benefit pension schemes explained

 - The proportion of those earnings you receive as a pension for each year of membership – this is called the accrual rate and some commonly used rates are 1/60th or 1/80th of your pensionable earnings for each year of pensionable service

 These schemes are run by trustees who look after the interests of the scheme’s members.
-Your employer contributes to the scheme and is responsible for ensuring there is enough money at the time you retire to pay your pension.
+Your employer contributes to the scheme and is responsible for ensuring there is enough money at the time you retire to pay your pension income.

-Bill belongs to a defined benefit scheme.
-The accrual rate is 1/60th.
+Bill’s defined benefit pension scheme has an accrual rate of 1/60th.
 This means Bill can expect a pension of 1/60th of his pre-retirement pensionable earnings for each year he belongs to the scheme.

 Bill retires at 65 on a salary of £24,000 a year, having been in the pension scheme for 10 years.